 A smooth, absorbent material can be soaked with Metal Rescue and applied to the rusted area (the texture of the material is key–do not use a material with a pattern or texture as it could be transferred to the rusty item).
 The material will need to be re-saturated every couple of hours and kept covered with plastic wrap to prevent evaporation and drying.
 An alternate method for removing light rust is to scrub the rusted surface with Metal Rescue–rusted area must remain in wet contact with Metal Rescue bath to obtain desired results.
 While this is not the intended form to use Metal Rescue, it is still much safer than scrubbing with acids and alkalis.

 One gallon of Metal Rescue will remove approximately a ½ pound of dry rust.
 That is equivalent to removing rust from approximately 300 pounds of moderately rusted steel.
 For reference, 1 gallon of Metal Rescue will remove rust from approximately 10 square feet of moderately rusted steel.
 If any of the Metal Rescue BATH evaporates, simply replace it with fresh tap water to original level.
-Metal Rescue is reusable; once opened it has a shelf life of up to one year.
+Metal Rescue has an indefinite shelf life for unopened product stored in proper conditions—room temperature/indoor/out of direct sunlight.
+Once opened, a shelf life of 12 months can be expected but will vary dependent on evaporation and contaminates introduced.

 Metal Rescue darkens in color as it is working.
 As bath becomes “exhausted,” it will turn completely black and rust removal rates will significantly decrease.
 The specific gravity will change from 1.02 to 1.06.